 * Travellers arriving or departing from Kittilä Airport are subject to an additional transfer charge

 Situated just 30 minutes from Inari, the Sámi heartland of Finland, but in pristine wilderness sits Menesjarvi, your base for a week of winter experiences.

 Close to Lake Menesjärvi and near the stunning Lemmenjoki National Park - the largest in Finland - you have plenty of land to explore and this itinerary offers many different opportunities to do so.
 From snowmobiling and dog sledding to learning wilderness skills from a local expert guide, you will get an authentic experience of Finnish nature.
 Pair this with a visit to the Sámi Siida Museum in Inari and you’ll gain a real insight into the culture and natural surroundings.

 At night, this vast wilderness area provides an ideal environment for Aurora hunting.
 With little light pollution and an excellent Northern Lights track record, you’re in with a spectacular chance of seeing Mother Nature’s greatest light show during your time here.
-If conditions are favourable, simply walk down to the frozen lake (or the ‘nightclub’ as Anne the hotel owner affectionally calls it) and look up but we’ve also included two dedicated Aurora activities to increase your chances.
+If conditions are favourable, simply walk down to the frozen lake (or the ‘nightclub’ as the team here affectionally call it) and look up but we’ve also included two dedicated Aurora activities to increase your chances.

 During the day, we have left plenty of free time to enjoy your surroundings as you please.
-Your base at Hotel Korpikartana provides a rustic and simple charm with an exceptionally warm welcome thanks to hosts Anne and Timo.
+Your base at Hotel Korpikartana provides a rustic and simple charm with an exceptionally warm welcome thanks to your hosts.
 In between your Arctic and Aurora adventures, take some time to enjoy the views of Lapland from the two terraces and unwind in the onsite saunas.

 Image credits: Timo Halonen, Hannes Becker and Visit Finland